-Section 20 of CEAA 2012 requires that every federal authority with specialist or expert information or knowledge with respect to a project subject to an EA must make that information or knowledge available to the Agency.
-The Agency will advise the proponent on the availability of pertinent information or knowledge or expert and specialist knowledge received from other federal authorities or other levels of government so that it can be incorporated into the EIS.
+Section 20 of CEAA 2012 requires that every federal authority with specialist or expert information or knowledge with respect to a project subject to an EA must make that information or knowledge available to the Agency or the review panel.
+The Agency will advise the proponent of the availability of pertinent information or knowledge or expert and specialist knowledge received from other federal authorities or other levels of government so that it can be incorporated into the EIS.

 4.2.2.
-Community knowledge and Indigenous knowledge
+Community knowledge and Aboriginal traditional knowledge

-Sub-section 19(3) of CEAA 2012 states that the environmental assessment of a designated project may take into account community knowledge and Indigenous knowledge.
-For the purposes of these guidelines, community knowledge and Indigenous knowledge are types of knowledge acquired and accumulated by a local community or an Indigenous group.
+Sub-section 19(3) of CEAA 2012 states that "the environmental assessment of a designated project may take into account community knowledge and Aboriginal traditional knowledge".
+For the purposes of these guidelines community knowledge, Indigenous knowledge, and Aboriginal traditional knowledge refers to knowledge acquired and accumulated by a local community or an Indigenous group.

-The proponent will incorporate into the EIS the community knowledge and Indigenous knowledge to which it has access or that is acquired through public participation and engagement with Indigenous groups, in keeping with appropriate ethical standards and obligations of confidentiality.
+The proponent will incorporate into the EIS the community knowledge and Aboriginal traditional knowledge to which it has access or that is acquired through public participation and engagement with Indigenous groups, in keeping with appropriate ethical standards and obligations of confidentiality.
 The proponent will engage in a respectful dialogue with Indigenous groups about the collection and use of Indigenous knowledge and enter into agreements where necessary regarding the use of information during and after the EA.
 The proponent should collaborate with Indigenous groups to ensure, where possible, that the Indigenous knowledge is incorporated into the EIS in a way that is appropriate for the Indigenous group.
-The proponent will integrate Indigenous knowledge into all aspects of its assessment including both methodology (e.g. establishing spatial and temporal boundaries, defining significance criteria) and analysis (e.g. baseline characterization, effects prediction, development of mitigation measures, conducting a Human Health Risk Assessment) and document it in the EIS.
-For more information on how Indigenous knowledge can be obtained and incorporated in the preparation of the EIS, please refer to the Agency's reference guide entitled "Considering Aboriginal traditional knowledge in environmental assessments conducted under the Canadian Environmental Assessment Act, 2012".

-Should there be a lack of Indigenous knowledge, the proponent is still expected to seek information from other sources to complete the assessment of effects of changes to the environment on Indigenous peoples or the assessment of impacts to rights.
-For more information on requirements for the effects assessment, see Part 2, Section 7.1.9 and 7.3.4 of these guidelines.
+The proponent will integrate Aboriginal traditional knowledge into all aspects of its assessment, including both methodology (e.g. establishing spatial and temporal boundaries, defining significance criteria) and analysis (e.g. baseline characterization, effects prediction, development of mitigation measures).
+Agreement should be obtained from Indigenous groups regarding the use, management and protection of their existing traditional knowledge information during and after the EA.
+For more information on how Aboriginal traditional knowledge can be obtained and incorporated in the preparation of the EIS, please refer to the Agency's reference guide on the topic.
+Should Indigenous knowledge or Aboriginal traditional knowledge not be available, the proponent is still expected to seek information from other sources to complete the assessment of effects of changes to the environment on Aboriginal peoples and the assessment of impacts to Aboriginal or Treaty rights.
+For more information on requirements for the effects assessment, see Part 2, Section 7.1.10 and 7.3.6 of these guidelines.